samzilverberg/cordova-mixpanel-plugin/README.md

     function(){ /* successful init */ },
     function(){ /* fail *.})
 ```
-and then followup with all your favorite mixpanel functionality.
+and then followup with all your favorite mixpanel functionality.<br/>
-`mixpanel.track` to track events.
+`mixpanel.track` to track events.<br/>
-`alias` or `identify` (depending on use case) to set the id for people events (after login or register).
+`alias` or `identify` (depending on use case) to set the id for people events (after login or register).<br/>
-`people.set` to set properties on the people entity identified before.
+`people.set` to set properties on the people entity identified before.<br/>
-you can read more about mixpanel api in their reference: https://mixpanel.com/help/reference
+you can read more about mixpanel api in their reference: https://mixpanel.com/help/reference <br/>

 #### Usage